Nimmo (actress): Career

 In 1970 she gave a screen test for a film but faced a difficulty the filmmakers would declare her unsuitable for roles.
 Later she filed an appeal against the decision of the filmmakers in the court and she won the case in her favor.
 When Shabab Productions launched their new film Fasana Dil, they wanted to cast a new girl and Noreen immediately caught their attention so they cast her in the lead role opposite actor Nadeem as the hero.
 Shabab Kiranvi named her Nimmo while working on the film then Shabab Kiranvi asked Nimmo to sign a contract according to his terms, according to which she would not work in any other filmmaker's film for five years but Nimmo refused and left working on Fasana Dil then Deeba was cast in the lead role.

 Later, filmmaker and director Aslam Dar, an acquaintance of Nimmo's father heard about her so one day he came to her house and cast her in his film Sakhi Latera.
 Nimmo always considered Aslam Dar a good friend.
 Nimmo's acting was praised in Sakhi Latera.
 The musical comedy film was presented in Reno Cinema in Karachi in which Nasrullah Butt played the lead role and actress Rani Begum played the lead role.

 Later she signed a contract with Dreamland Pictures and made her debut as an actress in film Mujrim Kon starring along with Rozina, Zia Mohyeddin, and Allauddin which was written by Haroon Pasha and directed by Aslam Dar.
 The film was screened in Karachi's Regal Cinema and Aslam Dar was impressed by Nimmo's acting that he again cast her in his upcoming film.

 After the success of her two films then in 1972 Nimmu portrayed the role of a brave wife in Basheera, it brought both Nimmo and Sultan Rahi to prominence, while the next year Nimmo also worked in film Zarq Khan.
 In 1974, Aslam Dar's classical romantic musical blockbuster Urdu film Dillagi it was a Super Hit at the box office and it received Golden Jubilee and Platinum Jubilee all the actors Shabnam, Nadeem, Nayyar Sultana, Agha Talish and Nimmo got a lot of fame.

 She worked in total 113 films throughout her career and she worked in Urdu, Pashto and Punjabi films.
 In 2003 she worked in Punjabi Fauja Amritsaria in which Shaan did the lead role and it was directed by Sangeeta.

 Then she retired and went to live with her family at Lahore.

 Personal life

 Nimmo was married in an arranged marriage, which she described as abusive.
 Later she filed for divorce; she later married the magistrate who handled her divorce case and they had a daughter.
-Nimmo's step brother is the actor Vinod Khanna.